vamuigua/car_parking_app/README.md

   touch .env
 ```

-Update the following environment variable in the `.env` file:
+Add the following environment variable in the `.env` file:

 ```
 VITE_CAR_PARKING_BACKEND_API=http://localhost:8000
 ```

-*E.g http://localhost:8000 is the URL serving the laravel application.*
+*http://localhost:8000 is the URL serving the laravel application.*

 Start the app server